MuneebZehel/muneeeeb/README.md

   - Built a model to estimate CO2 emissions from cars using real-world datasets.
   - Designed a credit fraud detection system using advanced ML techniques.
 - **🖥️ Desktop Application:** Developed a Daily Planner with Python, tkinter, and SQL for seamless task management.
+- **📈 Data Visualization:** Created a credit card weekly report on MS Power BI.

 🏆 **Achievements:**

 - Solved over 300+ problems on LeetCode and 150+ problems on Codeforces, honing my problem-solving and algorithmic skills.
+- Became a campus ambassador at Artificial Intelligence Community of Pakistan.
+- Became a campus ambassador at Devsinc.

 🌟 **Let’s Collaborate!**

 I’m open to collaborations on Machine Learning projects and always eager to learn new technologies and approaches.
-Feel free to reach out if you have an exciting project or just want to chat about data science!
+Feel free to reach out if you have an exciting project or just want to chat about data science.

 🎯 **Fun Fact**